 Surviving a traumatic event like sexual or relationship abuse can take a toll on all aspects of our lives.

-If you find you are having trouble keeping up with your coursework, studying for tests or completing assignments on time, come talk with the SRVSS Office.
+If you find you are having trouble keeping up with your coursework, studying for tests or completing assignments on time, come talk with staff from SRVSS.
 You may be able to get some academic accommodation, through which we will ask your professor(s) to give consideration to you in your coursework.
 The purpose of academic accommodations is to facilitate recovery of the student survivor with minimal impact on his/her academic achievement.

-Campus wide events to raise awareness about power-based personal violence, its impact on the community and what community members can do to stop and prevent it from happening.
+Campus wide events to raise awareness about power-based personal violence, its impact on the university community and what we as members can do to stop and prevent it from happening.